NavInfoNC/json-script/docs/format.rst

             "costModel" : "shortest"
          }

-Enumerations can have designated value, as in C++:
+Enumerations can have designated values, as in C++:

 .. code-block:: jss